 If you are a runner, experiencing knee pain is a fairly common occurrence.
-But feeling pain, sometimes swelling or even stiffness behind your knee can pose a serious problem when it comes to winning that marathon next week or joining your friends for a run in the park over the weekend.
+But feeling pain behind the knee, sometimes swelling or even stiffness can pose a serious problem when it comes to winning that marathon next week or joining your friends for a run in the park over the weekend.
 Pain behind your knee means that there is a bigger problem here and it needs to be dealt with as soon as possible, since ignoring it won’t make it go away.
 In this article, we present to you four possible reasons why you experience pain behind your knee and how to resolve the problem and get back to running as soon as possible.

 1. Hamstring Tendonitis

 If you start feeling stiffness or mild pain behind the knee when you start running, but eventually it subsides, then it’s very likely you have hamstring tendonitis.
 This condition usually appears in runners that run longer distances and are often participating in marathons or half-marathons and in the end don’t receive enough flexion in their hips due to improper running technique and accumulated fatigue.